 Course overviewComputing Certificate Level 3 City of Bristol College

-This BTEC Nationals course will give you specialist computing knowledge, skills and confidence.
-We can help you reach your goals, such as progressing to a degree-level course, becoming an apprentice or entering the world of work.
+This BTEC computing course will give you specialist computing knowledge, skills and confidence.
+We can help you reach your goals, such as progressing to further Level 3 courses to help you reach a degree-level course, becoming an apprentice or entering the world of work.

 Who is this course for?